Yeqzids/Yeqzids.GitHub.io/index.md

 ## Outreach

 In addition to research, I also love doing outreach.
 I have written many articles for magazines/blogs and given talks since high school, and still enjoy reaching out to the general public after earning my Ph.D.
 Most of my outreach work was done in my home country (China).
-Unsurprisingly, doing outreach in western countries is hugely different from what I have done in China!
+Unsurprisingly, I find doing outreach in western countries is hugely different from what I have done in China!
 But I have since found my niche on promoting the communication between China and the West.

 Some of my recent outreach works with connection to English-speaking audience: